 2. If there’s an immediate issue with a transaction, let the buyer know straight away.
 This may prevent them from leaving negative feedback.
 Equally, send a confirmation email to your buyer as soon as the item is dispatched, as keeping your buyer up to date with any information will enhance the service you offer.

 Listing your products at the correct price is something that Amazon takes very seriously.

 If your competitor’s prices are cheaper, and the items are of a better quality, Amazon will pick up on this and may deactivate the listing.
 They do this to avoid a negative customer experience (like I said, your customers are also Amazon’s customers).

 Sellers can help avoid blocked listings by setting the minimum and maximum allowed selling price for each product in their inventory.

 - In the left-hand navigation, under Fix Price Alerts, select Potential Pricing Error.

 - Update or confirm your listings, item-by-item, by doing either of the following:

 - Update your offer price, or

-- Confirm your offers price by setting your minimum price and maximum price so that your offer price is within the minimum and maximum price range.
+- Confirm your offers price by setting your minimum and maximum price, so that your offer is within the correct range.